 The Transit House is also a facility where victims/survivors can stay while waiting for their surgeries and for postoperative care and recovery before returning home.
 While most of the participants in this project are female (women and girls including babies), a small number of male victim survivors of sexual violence have also been assisted to access psycho-social and medical support.

-Between July 2016-March 2017, the Transit House Project assisted 919 SGBV victim/survivors of sexual and gender-based crimes to access medical treatment and psychosocial support.
+Between July 2016-March 2017, the Transit House Project assisted 919 SGBV victims/survivors to access medical treatment and psychosocial support.
 Since July 2013, over 3,200 victim/survivors of these crimes have been assisted of whom 85% were also assisted through the Project to access surgeries for rape-related injuries.
-Prior to the Project, only 214 SGBV victims/year had access to medical and psychosocial support in the areas now reached by the Transit House Project.
+Prior to the Project, only 214 SGBV victims per year had access to medical and psychosocial support in the areas now reached by the Transit House Project.

 Since 2014, the project has also provided over 600 outreach sessions informing the community about SGBV support services, the importance of reporting these crimes, and the legal right to redress for sexual and gender-based crimes provided for under the Sexual Violence Act.
 These sessions have involved over 15,000 community participants.